Dubai Employment Visa Labor & Visa Fraud – Complete Safety Guide

 MOHRE Online Verification System

 • Genuine offer letters are issued by MOHRE and can be checked online with a reference code.
+You can also complete Emirates ID verification to confirm your employment eligibility.

 UAE Embassy Checks in Your Home Country